michaelmarty/UniDec/readme.md

 Printing HTML reports to PDF now looks better, with page breaks and background colors.

+Command line now runs DScore with peak picking, so DScores will now appear in UPP.

 Added del_columns custom field in batch.py for those that want to edit the report fields.

 Fixed bug with CDCReader path in ImportWizard.
 Fixed weird bug with compressed mzML files.